People who have earnings while receiving social security retirement benefits before reaching full retirement age may receive a reduced benefit.

 Earnings Test in the First Year

 If you start receiving social security retirement benefits in a month other than January, the earnings test will apply on a monthly basis for the first year of benefits.
 For example, you could begin receiving benefits in July after earning $30,000 during the first six months of the year.
-Your earnings would not be reduced, even though your total earnings for the year are over the limit, if your earnings for each month after you begin receiving benefits is less than the monthly amount ($1,180 per month in 2009).
+Your benefit would not be reduced, even though your total earnings for the year are over the limit, if your earnings for each month after you begin receiving benefits is less than the monthly amount ($1,770 per month in 2023).

 Earnings in the Year You Reach Full Retirement Age